serbuvlad/re-go-is-not-good/README.md

 > no non-nullable types

-Structs, ints, floats :slight_smile: .
+Structs, ints, floats 🙂 .
 Also, see pointers.

 > no pattern matching